You name it, Durango has it!

 Music in the Mountains

-Celebrating 27 years of classical music in the San Juan Mountain, Music in the Mountains bring world-famous performers, and up and comers, to Durango for a three week festival featuring events at Durango Mountain Resort (Purgatory) and in the town.
+Celebrating over 30 years of classical music in the San Juan Mountains, Music in the Mountains brings world-famous performers, and up and comers, to Durango for a three week festival featuring events at Durango Mountain Resort (Purgatory) and in the town.
 Each year Durango Mountain Resort and Music in the Mountains host the fan favorite Pop’s Night, with themes ranging from Big Band to Broadway.
 Family, Children and free concerts are also part of the event, introducing youth to the wonders of classical music.
 For more information on the Music in the Mountains Classical Concert Series please visit www.musicinthemountains.com.

 Durango Independent Film Festival

 Durango’s longstanding film festival received a face-lift in 2006 and the festivals future continues to look bright.
 Local theaters around town screened more than 200 films during the weeklong festival, ranging from independent films to children’s films.
-Applications are being accepted for 2007 films and more information about the festival is available at www.durangofilm.org
+Information about the festival is available at www.durangofilm.org

 This is truly our favorite annual event in Durango.